MADWORLDDETOX

 Check Price on Amazon →

 Bulk dried root for tea, decoction, or making your own tincture.
-Pound bag lasts a long time and is the cheapest route per dose.
+The pound bag lasts a long time and is the cheapest route per dose.

 Check Price on Amazon →